falsandtru/clientchannel/README.md

 A property name that has `_` prefix or postfix to be ignored.
 It means you can define the dynamic value object.

-Data that assigned to the property of Linked object will save to the storage.
+Data that assigned to the property of Linked object will be saved in the storage.
-When data was updated on others threads(tabs), own property value will update automatically.
+When data was updated on others threads(tabs), own property value will be updated automatically.

 ```ts
 import {socket, LocalSocketObject} from 'localsocket';